Exploring human movement with the Creator in mind.

-Students in the exercise science major complete a rich curriculum in the studies of anatomy, physiology, kinesiology, nutrition and exercise.
+Students in the exercise science major complete a rich curriculum with courses addressing anatomy and physiology, exercise physiology, biomechanics, measurement and evaluation, exercise prescription, injury prevention, nutrition and field internships.
 The student will gain a greater appreciation of how God designed the human body for movement.

 With personal health and fitness occupying much of our nation’s attention, exercise science is an excellent way to tap into a plentiful job market whose goal is the promotion of a healthier nation through exercise and fitness programs.

 What can I do with a major in Exercise Science?

 Exercise Science offers concentrations in the following areas:

 In Exercise Science you can prepare for a career that may involve work in a variety of clinical or non-clinical settings.
 The exercise science graduate is prepared for positions with cardiac rehabilitation programs, corporate and community fitness programs, health clubs, YMCAs and similar fitness related organizations.
 Related positions include careers in sales or marketing of medical, fitness and sport-oriented equipment.